bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_4.md

     - If the warforged fails this save by 5 or more, it is stunned instead of restrained.
     - Xulo can still cast spells while the warforged is restrained or stunned.
   - If all the cords are destroyed, the warforged dies.
+- Anyone who climbs back to the top step of the dias will be teleported back to the throne (33).

+## Ending the Chapter

+### Muroni

+- Muroni will part with the PCs in Stormreach

+> "I serve the dragon Vuulaytherus, I study the Prophecy.
+> You have allowed me to watch a particularly important verse unfold.
+> I thank you, and Vuulaytherus thanks you.
+> The dragons have marked you, so perhaps we shall meet again when the next verse reveals itself.
+> Fare you well, my friends."

+### Xulo

+- If the PCs keep Xulo whole, it will make liberal use of _detect thoughts_ to learn what it can from the PC's minds.
+  - It wants to learn about the world, so it can understand how it might control it.
+  - It will occasionally use its telepathy to attempt to communicate and probe the PCs.
+- If the PCs dismantle Xulo:
+  - If they don't separate its pieces:
+    - It will continually, telepathically urge the PCs to put it back together.
+    - Once per day, DC17 Wisdom Save for one PC.
+  - If they separate its pieces:
+    - Nothing eventful happens.

+### Elaydren

+- Elaydren will ask for the pattern and schemas from the characters.
+  > "I will personally ensure this is given to my master.
+  > She will ensure that it properly protected from the emerald claw, lord of blades or whomever else may want to steal it."
+- If the PCs refuse, she will be unhappy, and will warn that her master will be displeased.
+  - She will address each of the PCs by name:
+    - Vladimir d'Orien,
+    - Fabim Mohla, son of Solomon,
+    - Karl, refugee of Cyre,
+    - Larloch, former agent of Cannith, and
+    - Esmeralda d'Ghallanda.
+  - Elaydren will give them 500gp each, and will be terse with them.
+  - Mechanically - this will cause House Cannith to become a hostile faction.
+    - Cannith will seek revenge at some point.
+- If the PCs give her the pieces, she will pay them 1,500gp each, and be friendly.
+  - Merrix will reassemble Xulo and study it -- to be continued...